 Likewise, you can also check out comments on other blogs, YouTube videos as well as Q&A forums related to your niche.
 Put on your radar and you will be able to pick up a couple of long tails in the process.

 (5) Emails / Newsletters

-If you subscribe to emails from bloggers or authority sites, you would receive their newsletters on a regular basis.
-I know, some people call them trash, but I see them as a wonderful resource for finding long tail keywords.
+If you subscribe to emails from bloggers or authority sites, you would receive their newsletters regularly.
+I know, some people call them trash, but I see them as a wonderful resource for finding long-tail keywords.